marlecce/estimator/README.md

 Estimator is implemented as a monorepo with the following components:

-- Backend: A RESTful API built with Go.
+- Backend: A RESTful API built with Go and a WebSocket server for real-time communication between hosts and participants.
 - Frontend: A user-friendly interface developed in Vue.js.
 - CI/CD: Automated pipelines for testing, building, and deploying using GitHub Actions.